Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 Can you step back from the chaos of your life for a second and visualize what your future looks like?

 A sound future, a forever home, investing, and saving are all very important to us.
-We are willing to stop spending frivolously in order to win with money.
+We are willing to stop spending frivolously to win with money.

 9. Stay home.

-Saving money by staying home is a little harder than it was a few years ago.
+Saving money by staying home is harder than a few years ago.
 With the ability to have everything delivered to your front door, overspending is easier than ever.
+Seeing everyone doing fun things on social media can lead to emotional spending to compensate.

-I myself have fallen into this trap a time or two – especially lately.
+I have fallen into this trap a time or two – especially lately.

 However, setting those budgets and limits in place for yourself will help.

-Do not use shopping as an excuse to get out of the house because you are bored or have cabin fever.
-Don’t succumb to retail therapy.
-Do something else instead.
+Do not use shopping as an excuse to leave the house because you are bored or have cabin fever.
+Don’t succumb to retail therapy, and understand your spending triggers.

 10. Understand your four pillars.

-The four pillars of finance consist of your assets, liabilities, income, and expenses.
+The four pillars of finance are your assets, liabilities, income, and expenses.

 Understanding how these work, what they are, and how they can contribute to your future and overall wealth can increase your odds of financial success.

-If you are overspending on liabilities, your overall net worth is not going to be as high as you might like.
+If you overspend on liabilities, your overall net worth will not be as high as you would like.
 Building a healthy financial portfolio is a very adult thing to do.

 Understand what a credit score is.